EvergineTeam/EvergineE2ETests-Workshop/README.md

 - Create a new event from React to Evergine called setTestMode that allow to activate and deactivate test results.

 - Activate TestMode before executing the tests.

+## 5. Add auto execution of server for tests

+- Modify the playwright configuration to automatically execute the application server if it is not already running.